MONMOUTH CENTER

 Monmouth County (Borough of Eatontown), New Jersey

-The Garden State's fourth shopping mall was built on 64 acres, located 28 miles south of Manhattan's Times Square.
-MONMOUTH CENTER was developed by a joint venture of the Bamproperties Corporation (a division of R. H. Macy & Company), Fiest & Fiest and the Massachusetts Mutual Life Insurance Company,
+The Garden State's fourth major shopping mall was built on 43 acres.
+The site was located 28 miles south of Manhattan's Times Square, in a section of Monmouth County known as Borough of Eatontown.
+MONMOUTH CENTER was developed by a joint venture of the Bamproperties Corporation (a division of R. H. Macy & Company), Fiest & Fiest and the Massachusetts Mutual Life Insurance Company.

 MONMOUTH CENTER was designed by the Kahn & Jacobs and Abbot & Merkt firms.
 Ground was broken on May 12, 1958.
 The open-air complex was to encompass approximately 693,000 leasable square feet and consist of a main retail floor and service basement; this level accessed by two tunnels.

 A mall-wide grand opening was held on March 1, 1960, when twelve stores opened their doors.
 These were Franklin Simon, A.S.
-Beck Shoes, Bamberger's Tire Center, Chandler's Shoes, Lerner Shops, Loft's Candy, Miles Shoes, Milmar Shops, Reeds Stores, a (24,300 square foot) S.S.
+Beck Shoes, Bamberger's Auto Center, Chandler's Shoes, Lerner Shops, Loft's Candy, Miles Shoes, Milmar Shops, Reeds Stores, a (24,300 square foot) S.S.
 Kresge and (26,000 square foot) Food Fair supermarket.
-The mall was anchored by a 3-level (230,000 square foot), Newark-based Bamberger's.
+The largest of these was a 3-level (230,000 square foot), Newark-based Bamberger's.

-On May 17, 1960, a 2-level (116,000 square foot) Montgomery Ward opened its doors.
-The fully-realized shopping center housed over fifty stores and services.
+A second group of stores debuted on May 17, 1960, when a 2-level (110,000 square foot) Montgomery Ward opened its doors.
+The fully-realized shopping center now housed over fifty stores and services.
 These included Sladkus Shoes, Bond Clothes, Parklane Hosiery, The Flaming Pit Restaurant and Luca's Pizza.

 The first of many anchor changes transpired on November 2, 1972, when a shuttered Montgomery Ward re-opened as a New York City-based Alexander's.
-A 25 million dollar mall expansion got underway in June 1973.
-The site was enlarged to 103 acres.
+A 25 million dollar mall expansion got underway in June 1973, designed by the Copeland Novak & Isreal firm of New York City.
+The mall site was enlarged to 105 acres.
 The main concourse, fronting on Bamberger's, was enclosed and a large, 2-level addition built toward the southwest.
 This was to add 851,400 leasable square feet to the existing structure.

-Back at MONMOUTH MALL, a game of merchandising music chairs was in motion.
-Alexander's had become a Norwalk, Connecticut-based Caldor in the fall of 1982.
+There had been several anchor changes at MONMOUTH MALL by this time.
+Alexander's closed on January 12, 1983 and was followed by a Norwalk, Connecticut-based Caldor.
+This store welcomed first shoppers on September 22, 1983.
 Macy's rebranded Bamberger's on October 5, 1986.
-Hahne's was shuttered in May 1989 and re-opened, as a New York City-based Lord & Taylor, on July 24, 1990.
+Caldor closed their MONMOUTH store on July 23, 1990.
+Hahne's was shuttered in May 1989 and re-opened, as a Lord & Taylor, on July 24, 1990.
 Abraham & Straus was converted to a Paramus-based Stern's on April 30, 1995.

-The 11-bay Boardwalk Cafes Food Court was created, along with the Sony Theatres Monmouth Mall megaplex.
-The cinema opened for business on December 21, 1994.
+The 11-bay Boardwalk Cafes Food Court was created.
+The Sony Theatres Monmouth Mall megaplex opened for business on December 21, 1994.
 New Braddock's, Old Navy and Zany Brainy locations were also dedicated.
 The recycled basement (the "Concourse Level" of the original mall) became a (44,200 square foot) Nobody Beats the Wiz electronics store.

 In October 2002, the complex was sold again.
 The new proprietor was a joint venture of New Jersey's Vornado Realty Trust and New York City's Kushner Companies and Ashkenazy Acquisition Company.

 The vacant Burlington Coat Factory space was retenanted by Kid City and Planet Fitness.
 Boscov's re-opened their MONMOUTH MALL store in October 2011.
-The dedication of these stores was accompanied by an interior face lift; this done between mid-2010 and late 2011.
+The dedication of these stores was accompanied by another interior face lift; this done between mid-2010 and late 2011.
+By 2015, the movie multiplex was operating as the AMC Monmouth Mall 15.

-In August 2015, Kushner Companies established 100-percent ownership of MONMOUTH MALL.
-In February 2016, they announced plans for a 500 million dollar renovation.
+In spite of the 2010s refurbishment, the mall fell into a downward spiral.
+In August 2015, Kushner Companies established 100-percent ownership of the property.
+In February 2016, they announced plans for a 500 million dollar redevelopment.
 The existing enclosed mall was to be worked into a retail, dining and residential complex, with stretches of public green space.

 MONMOUTH TOWN CENTER would house four anchors; the existing Macy's, Lord & Taylor and Boscov's, with J.C.
-Penney being replaced by a newly-built store.
-The existing AMC Monmouth Mall 15 megaplex would be retained, with two new junior anchors constructed.
-This plan was met with so much community opposition that Kushner Companies abandoned it in April 2016.
+Penney being replaced by a new store.
+The existing AMC Monmouth Mall 15 megaplex would be retained and two new junior anchors built.
+This plan was abandoned in April 2016.

 Kushner Companies formed a joint venture with Brookfield Properties in May 2017.
 A second MONMOUTH MALL redevelopment plan was drawn up, which was approved by the local governing body in July 2018.
 A mixed-use complex, known as THE HEIGHTS AT MONMOUTH, would be created, consisting of retail, restaurant, entertainment and medical office components.
 Over 600 high-end residential units would also be built.

 A "vibrant, thriving mixed-use center" would cover approximately 1.5 million leasable square feet and incorporate the fully-enclosed North Wing of MONMOUTH MALL.
 87,000 square feet of retail and restaurant space would be added.
-The 2-level inline store section of the mall's South Wing would be reconfigured, with the J.C.
-Penney, Lord & Taylor and south parking structures being retained.
+The 2-level inline store section of the mall's South Wing would be reconfigured as an open-air concourse.
+The J.C.
+Penney and Lord & Taylor buildings would be retained.

 Sources: